-In the midst of summer storms, our trees are vulnerable to heavy wind, rain, and lightning.
-These stressful elements affect trees from root to tip, which can hurt their health or damage to your property.
+Though they like frequent rainfall, in the midst of summer storms, our trees are vulnerable to heavy wind, hail, and lightning.
+These damaging elements affect trees from root to tip, which can hurt them and your property.

-Pruning is just what your plants need to combat heavy winds.
-A thinner canopy softens the blow of harsh wind and protects the trunk and branches.
+Tree trimming (pruning) can help your plant's need to combat heavy winds.
+A thinner, compact, balanced canopy softens the blow of harsh wind, reduces turbulence, and protects the trunk and branches.

-Pruning also frees the tree of weak branches that could fall and damage property during a storm.
+Pruning also frees the tree of weak or overextended branches that could fall and damage property during a storm.

 With only stable branches left standing, trees are better able to endure the windy weather.

 Standing straight and tall, trees offer an ideal path for lightning to travel to the ground.
 Of course, this convenient trail is harmful to the tree – and could put your home in danger.

 Install a lightning protection system to send the electrical forces down a different path.
 The series of wires leading into the ground steers the current away from the tree.